 DCS is a high-end option, and one of our top picks for in-built gas grills.
 For the extra cash, the brand offers high-power cooking and 304-grade stainless steel for those who want their appliance to outlive them.
 Now owned by Fisher & Paykel, DCS has become well-known among those who treat their outdoor kitchens as style statements as much as places to cook for family and friends.

-Though Cuisinart makes some great full-sized models, we really want to highlight their portable gas grill options here.
+Though Cuisinart makes some great full-sized models, we really want to highlight their best portable gas grill options here.
 Perfect for camping trips away, or tailgating, these grills remain high-quality despite their diminutive size and structure.
 Whether it's tabletop options like the Cuisinart CGG-306, or those designed to be taken further afield like the Cuisinart CGG-180T or Cuisinart Venture, these grills are easy to use, clean and set up, even if you won't be able to cook for a full party all at once.

 What is the best brand of gas grill?